How to Use Protocol Buffers in Kotlin

 Use DSL Builders

 Kotlin DSL builders make protobuf code more readable and idiomatic.
 Always prefer them over Java-style builders.
+See more in our best practices guide.

 Leverage Coroutines

 Use suspend functions for I/O operations with protobuf data.
+Learn more about Kotlin coroutines.

 Use Lite for Android

 Always use protobuf-javalite for Android apps to reduce APK size and improve performance.
+Check out our performance optimization guide.

 Common Issues